Updated: Aug 12, 2021

 Think about the championship game you've been preparing for or the first day of class - for weeks you've been getting anxious about it but once you walk out onto the field or into the class you are relieved of the anxiety and instead overcome by excitement.

 So if we only think about beginning we will allow feelings of fear and anxiety to overwhelm us - it will stop us from going through the first door.
-The motion sensor lights will switch off.
+The motion sensor lights will stay switched off.

 We can't just think about beginning, we must go out there and begin!!